Discharge Instructions After Your Naxitamab (Danyelza®) Treatment

 Nausea and vomiting

-You may experience some nausea (feeling like you’re going to throw up) and vomiting (throwing up).
-Your healthcare provider may prescribe medication to help with this.
+You may have some nausea and vomiting (throwing up).
+We may prescribe medicine to help with this.

 • You have a fever of 101°F (38.3°C) or higher.

-• You have not had a bowel movement in ________ days
+• You have not had a bowel movement (pooped) in a certain number of days.
+Your care team will tell you how many.

-• You have pain that does not get better or gets worse after taking your medication.
+• You have pain that does not get better or gets worse after taking your medicine.

 • You have nausea or vomiting that will not stop.